Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - treasure maps

-Treasure maps can now drop from enemy captains, creating new exploration opportunities.
+Treasure maps can now drop from enemy captains, opening new exploration opportunities.

-Also, we added 3 new loaders for the Saint Vincent waters and settlements.
+We also added 3 new loading screens for the waters of Saint Vincent and its settlements.

 Future Content: Dominica

-We also added Dominica to the world.
+We also added the island of Dominica.
 It is not fully accessible yet, but it is part of a larger system we are building.

 Planned feature: